Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/PROTOTYPE.md

 UML Diagrams and descriptions of key algorithms, classes, and how things fit together.
 ![Alt text](ClassDiagramOne.png?raw=true "Class Diagram" )
- -FruitCrush.pde: main file.
+ -FruitCrush.pde: main file that sets up the board, combines everything for playability.
    -Fruits.pde: creates types of Fruits and include their corresponding images.
-     -SpecialFruits.java: creates Fruits that will do special moves.
+     -SpecialFruits.pde: creates Fruits that will do special moves.
    -Board.pde: creates the board and makes actual updates at the end of each move, (new)ensuring there is a possible next move.
    ~-Algorism.pde: The key algorism that ensures that there's always a possible next move/refresh the board.~
    -(new)ScoreBoard.pde: Displays the total score, current level, and progress bar between the last and next level.
 Allows for new fruits to be added for every 5 levels.